Ancient Greek literature: Legacy

+Ancient Greek literature especially influenced later Greek literature.
+For instance, the Greek novels influenced the later work Hero and Leander, written by Musaeus Grammaticus.

+Medieval and Renaissance

-During the Middle Ages, ancient Greek literature was largely forgotten in Western Europe.
-The medieval writer Roger Bacon wrote that "there are not four men in Latin Christendom who are acquainted with the Greek, Hebrew, and Arabic grammars."
+During the Middle Ages, ancient Greek literature was largely forgotten in Western Europe; The medieval writer Roger Bacon wrote that "there are not four men in Latin Christendom who are acquainted with the Greek, Hebrew, and Arabic grammars."

+A Latin translation of an Arabic version of the Poetics by Averroes was available during the Middle Ages.

+Numerous figures from classical literature and mythology appear throughout The Divine Comedy by Dante Alighieri.

 It was not until the Renaissance that Greek writings were rediscovered by western European scholars.
 During the Renaissance, Greek began to be taught in western European colleges and universities for the first time, which resulted in western European scholars rediscovering the literature of ancient Greece.
 The Textus Receptus, the first New Testament printed in the original Greek, was published in 1516 by the Dutch humanist scholar Desiderius Erasmus.
 Erasmus also published Latin translations of classical Greek texts, including a Latin translation of Hesiod's Works and Days.

-The influence of classical Greek literature on modern literature is also evident.
-Numerous figures from classical literature and mythology appear throughout The Divine Comedy by Dante Alighieri.
 Plutarch's Lives were a major influence on William Shakespeare and served as the main source behind his tragedies Julius Caesar, Antony and Cleopatra, and Coriolanus.
 Shakespeare's comedies A Comedy of Errors and The Twelfth Night drew heavily on themes from Graeco-Roman New Comedy.
 Meanwhile, Shakespeare's tragedy Timon of Athens was inspired by a story written by Lucian and his comedy Pericles, Prince of Tyre was based on an adaptation of the ancient Greek novel Apollonius of Tyre found in John Gower's Confessio Amantis.

+Modern

+The influence of classical Greek literature on modern literature is also evident.
+The common European terminology about literary genres is directly derived from the ancient Greek terminology.

 John Milton's epic poem Paradise Lost is written using a similar style to the two Homeric epics.
 It also makes frequent allusions to figures from classical literature and mythology, using them as symbols to convey a Christian message.

 Lucian's A True Story was part of the inspiration for Jonathan Swift's novel Gulliver's Travels.

 Bulfinch's Mythology, a book on Greek mythology published in 1867 and aimed at a popular audience, was described by Carl J. Richard as "one of the most popular books ever published in the United States".

 George Bernard Shaw's play Pygmalion is a modern, rationalized retelling of the ancient Greek legend of Pygmalion.

-James Joyce's novel Ulysses, heralded by critics as one of the greatest works of modern literature, is a retelling of Homer's Odyssey set in modern-day Dublin.
+James Joyce's novel Ulysses is a retelling of Homer's Odyssey set in modern-day Dublin.

 The mid-twentieth-century British author Mary Renault wrote a number of critically acclaimed novels inspired by ancient Greek literature and mythology, including The Last of the Wine and The King Must Die.

-Even in works that do not consciously draw on Graeco-Roman literature, authors often employ concepts and themes originating in ancient Greece.
-The ideas expressed in Aristotle's Poetics, in particular, have influenced generations of Western writers and literary critics.
-A Latin translation of an Arabic version of the Poetics by Averroes was available during the Middle Ages.
-Common Greek literary terms still used today include: catharsis, ethos, anagnorisis, hamartia, hubris, mimesis, mythos, nemesis, and peripeteia.
+The ideas expressed in Aristotle's Poetics have influenced generations of Western writers and literary critics.